Display annual exhibition artworks..

 Get the light right

 Good photography is all about optimum lighting for your subject.
 In the case of photographing artwork make sure the lighting is diffuse and even.
 Bright but overcast conditions are best, use a large window as the light source if making the photograph indoors.
 Do not use direct flash because it is prone to cause uneven lighting, unwanted reflections, and possible colour casts if the light bounces off coloured objects.
 Watch for unwanted shadows and reflections, especially on glass mounted works.
+Instead of using flash keep the camera steady for longer exposures.
+A image made in this way will not not have the problems due to flash exposure at close distances to the object.

-Make sure the film plane is parallel with two-dimensional artwork
+Ensure the film plane is parallel with two-dimensional artwork

+Don’t attempt to hand hold the camera.
 If the camera is not aligned correctly it can give unwanted distortion e.g., the keystone effect.
 This is accentuated if you are using a wide-angle lens or smartphone/tablet camera with limited lens options.
 Nevertheless, if you do not have a camera and tripod good results can be obtained using a smartphone or tablet camera if placed overhanging the edge of a table with the artwork placed on the ground.
 Be careful not to overbalance your smart device onto the floor.
 If you have a spirit level it can be used to check that neither the camera/table nor artwork is badly tilted in any direction.

 Fill the frame